About — The Invisible Threads Lab™

-She dedicated her career to telling the world what was breaking.
-Then she figured out how to fix it.
+Kate Woodsome dedicated her career to telling the world what was breaking.
+She pivoted to focus on repair.

-Kate Woodsome spent two decades covering social and political unrest around the world — from the streets of Havana and Phnom Penh to the frontlines of Hong Kong's pro-democracy movement.
+Civic resilience architect Kate Woodsome spent two decades covering social and political unrest around the world as a journalist — from the streets of Havana and Phnom Penh to the frontlines of Hong Kong's pro-democracy movement.
 In every country, the same pattern repeated: people operating in high-intensity environments without the tools to understand how stress and trauma were shaping their decisions, fracturing their communities, and eroding the institutions they depended on.
 She thought she was watching something happen elsewhere.
 Then she came home.

-On January 6, 2021, she arrived at the U.S. Capitol in a bulletproof vest, already burned out from months covering the pandemic and election for The Washington Post.
-She was running on the same fumes as the mob surrounding her — people who were tired, angry, and afraid about what was happening to their country and their lives.
+On January 6, 2021, she arrived at the U.S. Capitol in a bulletproof vest, already burnt out from months covering the pandemic, racial justice protests, and the election for The Washington Post.
+She witnessed men and women tired, angry, and afraid about what was happening in their country and in their lives, swept up in — and perpetuating — generational cycles of harm and reactivity.

 They weren't alone.
 The systems meant to hold Americans together were breaking down, and social cohesion was fraying alongside it.
 Journalists were covering crises while quietly falling apart.
 Leaders were barely functioning.
 Neighbors were isolated from — or turning against — each other.
 The news feverishly covered the symptoms, but rarely the cause.